-- Risk culture and governance;

-- Risk identification and prioritisation;

-- Risk statement;

-- Management and controls; and

-- Reporting and communication.
+- Risk Scope and Objectives (Context and Criteria); - Risk Assessment (including risk identification, analysis and evaluation); - Risk Treatment and Control; and - Monitoring, Reporting and Communication.

 Actuarial Function

 The Head of Actuarial (HoAF) is the pre-approved controlled function (PCF) holder for the Actuarial Function.
 This function is outsourced to an employee of Milliman, Dublin.
 Milliman is a recognised global leader in the provision of actuarial consulting services to health insurance companies.